elastic/apm-server/TESTING.md

 `buildapm` reads the `docker-compose.yml` at the root of the repository and uses that information to build an Elastic Agent docker image with an APM Server bundled that contains any local changes you might have made.

-By default, the same architecture (or platform in Docker lingo) as your local machine will be used.
-This may not be ideal if you have an architecture different than `amd64`, so you can specify the `-arch` flag.
+By default, the `amd64` architecture (or platform in Docker lingo) will be used.
+This may not be ideal if you run a machine with a different architecture than `amd64`, but you can specify the `-arch` flag.

 ```console
 $ cd systemtest/cmd/buildapm